rstatsinger/contrast-java-webgoat-docker/README.md

 Clone this repo, or just download the files to your system.

-### Copy/Paste Your Contrast Securyt API Credentials
+### Copy/Paste Your Contrast Security API Credentials

 Open the file called `.env.template` in the lab files and get ready to copy/paste your API credentials from your Contrast Security account.
 Go to the Contrast Security dashboard online, click on your name (in the upper-right corner), select "Organization" then "API" to find your credentials: